dougeby/IntuneDocs/intune/known-issues.md

 ## Apple enrollment profile migration
 In the next few months, Intune enables managing your Apple Device Enrollment Program and Apple Configurator enrollments through the new Azure Portal.
 If you delete the Apple Device Enrollment Program token and do not upload an updated token, the original token is restored in the new Azure Portal when migrating your Intune account.
 To remove this token and prevent DEP enrollment, delete the token in the Azure Portal.

-## RBAC for Apple corporate-owned device enrollment
-Tenant or Service Administrator Azure AD roles are required to perform Apple DEP and Apple Configurator enrollment tasks.
-This is despite RBAC permissions being listed and available under the custom User role.
-RBAC role support for these features will be announced in the future.

 ## Using the numeric password type with macOS Sierra devices

 Currently, if you select the **Numeric** **Required password type** in a device restriction profile for macOS Sierra devices, it is enforced as **Alphanumeric**.
 If you want to use a numeric password with these devices, do not configure this setting.